Trust & Estate Tax Services You May Need (2025/26)

 • Risk of HMRC penalties and interest

-All UK resident trusts with taxable income or gains must file an annual Self Assessment tax return (form SA900).
-This includes bare trusts, interest in possession trusts, and discretionary trusts.
-The deadline is 31 January following the end of the tax year.
-Even if the trust has no tax to pay, it may still need to file a return if it has income or gains above certain thresholds.
+All UK resident trusts with taxable income or gains must file an annual Self Assessment tax return (form SA900) by 31 January 2027.
+Even if the trust has no tax to pay, it may still need to file if it has income or gains above certain thresholds.

-Discretionary trusts are subject to a ten-year anniversary charge, which is effectively inheritance tax charged every 10 years on the value of the trust assets.
+Discretionary trusts are subject to a ten-year anniversary charge — inheritance tax charged every 10 years on trust assets.
 The rate is up to 6% of the value above the nil-rate band.
 There are also exit charges when assets leave the trust between anniversaries.
-Proper planning can significantly reduce these charges through reliefs and valuations.

-Yes, beneficiaries may need to pay tax on trust distributions depending on the type of trust and nature of the distribution.
-Income distributions are typically taxed as income at the beneficiary's marginal rate.
-Capital distributions may be subject to capital gains tax if the beneficiary disposes of the asset.
-The trust provides tax certificates (R185) showing the tax already paid by the trust that can be credited against the beneficiary's tax liability.
+Yes, beneficiaries may need to pay tax depending on trust type.
+Income distributions are taxed at the beneficiary's marginal rate.
+Capital distributions may be subject to CGT.
+The trust provides tax certificates (R185) showing tax already paid that can be credited.

-The Trust Registration Service (TRS) is a HMRC online service where trustees must register most UK trusts and some non-UK trusts.
-Registration is mandatory for trusts that incur a tax liability.
-Since 2020, most express trusts must register regardless of whether they have a tax liability.
+The Trust Registration Service (TRS) is HMRC's online register for UK trusts.
+Most express trusts must register regardless of whether they have a tax liability.
+Registration is required within 90 days of creation.
 Failure to register can result in penalties.
-Trustees must keep trust information up to date and register within 90 days of creation or any changes.

-Simple estates typically take 6-12 months to administer.
-Complex estates with trusts, business assets, or foreign assets can take 18-24 months or longer.
-Key factors affecting timing include: obtaining grant of probate (1-3 months), dealing with property sales (3-6 months), settling tax affairs (3-6 months), and resolving any disputes.
-The administration period ends when all assets are distributed and final tax clearance obtained from HMRC.
+Simple estates typically take 6-12 months.
+Complex estates with trusts, business assets, or foreign assets can take 18-24 months.
+Factors include: obtaining grant of probate (1-3 months), property sales (3-6 months), and settling tax affairs.